wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-Links.md

 - [MyPerf4J #Project#](https://github.com/ThinkpadNC5/MyPerf4J): eal-time Java method performance monitoring and statistical tool.

+## Test | 测试工具

+- [REST Assured #Project#](https://github.com/rest-assured/rest-assured): Testing and validation of REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
+REST Assured brings the simplicity of using these languages into the Java domain. languages into the Java domain.

 ## Production | 发布到生产环境

 - [Capsule #Project#](http://www.capsule.io/user-guide/#getting-capsule): Dead-Simple Packaging and Deployment for JVM Apps.